 The Kendall-Jackson Wine Estate and Gardens is located just north of Santa Rosa, at the gateway to northern Sonoma County wine country.
-Although it’s convenient to the 101 freeway, and there is ample parking available, the visitor center has a peaceful, park-like setting.
-It invites strolling through the rose gardens and the vines, provides the shade of a gazebo amid the trees, and the offers learning opportunities in the culinary and red and white wine “sensory gardens.”
+Although it’s convenient to the 101 freeway and there is ample parking available, the visitor center has a peaceful, park-like setting.
+It invites strolling through the rose gardens and the vines, provides the shade of a gazebo amid the trees, and offers learning opportunities in the culinary and red and white wine “sensory gardens.”
 Both self-guided tours and guided tours with wine tasting ($25) are available.

 Join the Court of K-J

 Jackson Family Wines purchased the former Chateau de Baun in 1996.